evanshortiss/obd-parser-development-connection/README.md

 annotation and change the _import_ line to _var OBD = require('obd-parser')_.

 ## CHANGELOG

+0.1.3 - Remove comment that is no longer valid

 0.1.2 - Fix to include dist JS files